 - Which test, procedure or treatment is best for me?

 Prostate cancer overview

-Prostate cancer is the most common form of cancer in American men, most prevalent in men over age 65 and fairly common in men 50-64 years old.
+Prostate cancer is the most common form of cancer in American men.
+It is most prevalent in men over age 65 and common in men 50-64 years old.
 However, prostate cancer can occur in men younger than 50.
-The incidence of diagnosed prostate cancer among American men has increased dramatically since 1990 because of the use of a screening blood test called prostate-specific antigen (PSA).
-More recently, men below the age of 65 years have shown an increased incidence of this disease.
+Prostate-specific antigen (PSA) screening has dramatically improved the diagnosis of prostate cancer.
+As a result, men below the age of 65 years show an increased incidence of this disease.

 What are my treatment options?